Resource Leveling

 The resource code must correspond to the resources defined in the resource set for the project.

-A resource availability can be entered either in terms of QTY-per-day or as manpower.
-You can toggle between these two modes by clicking the preferred mode button in the dialog window.
+A resource availability can be entered either in terms of QTY per day or as manpower.
+You can toggle between these two modes by clicking the QTY/Manpower mode button in the dialog window.

 Adding a New Resource Availability Record

 Press the New button in the window to add a new resource availability.
-Safran Project enters a new line into the availability window.
+Safran Project enters a new line into the availability window allowing you to enter the availability characteristics..

 Deleting a Resource Availability Record